HD 192310: Planetary system

 The system has a Neptune-mass planet "b", discovered in 2010.
-A second planet "c" was found in this system in 2011 by the HARPS GTO program, along with HD 85512 b and the planets of 82 G. Eridani.
-The uncertainty in the mass of the second planet is much higher than for the first because of the lack of coverage around the full orbit.
+A second planet "c" was found in this system in 2011 by the HARPS GTO program, along with the now-doubtful HD 85512 b and the planets of 82 G. Eridani.
+The uncertainty in the mass of the second planet was much higher than for the first because of the lack of coverage around the full orbit.
 Both planets may be similar in composition to Neptune.
 They are orbiting along the inner and outer edges of the habitable zone for this star.

 A study in 2023 updated the parameters of these two planets, and identified a number of additional radial velocity signals.
-While most of these signals are attributed to stellar activity, one is considered a planet candidate.
+While most of these signals were attributed to stellar activity, one was considered a planet candidate.
 If real, this third planet would be a super-Earth orbiting closer to the star than the two known planets.
+However, another 2023 study did not find this candidate signal and also attributed it to stellar activity.